M0DUL0-Hardware-Hacking-Community/org-handbook/README.md

 ## Joining M0DUL0

 New members join through Discord via our [Linktree](https://linktr.ee/modulo).
-The server handles roles and access.
+Once you're in, Discord's onboarding flow walks you through self-assigning your experience level and field of interest: CTFs, Researcher, Modifier, or any combination.
+Access to the community opens automatically once roles are set.

 ## New Member Start Here